emsig/elfe3D/README.md

 and refer to the **elfe3D** the version you used with the ZENODO DOI: Link to Zenodo DOI

 Do not forget to aslo acknowledge MUMPS and tetgen developers!

+The code development was financed by the Smart Exploration project (European Union’s Horizon 2020 funding, grant agreement No. 775971).